Eurydia/practice-clean-programming-language/src/pages/index.md

 **Type conversions**

 Using a built-in function, other types can be explicitly converted to $\text{Int}$.
-It can convert the follow types:
+It can convert the following types:

 - $\text{Int}\rightarrow\text{Int}$: does nothing